-New arrivals buy the hundreds, if not thousands of new houses for $700,000 plus in high-density developments on the east side of the city.
+Families buy the thousands of new houses, townhouses, and condos for $700,000 plus in high-density developments on the east side of the city.
 Often newly arrived immigrant families pool their money with relatives in order to buy a house. ( average income in Dublin is about $101,000)

 The east-side developments replace pastures where cattle once grazed.

 California’s population now exceeds 38 million, so land is becoming scarce.
 Typical “New” California suburbs are populated by mostly young or large extended families.
 The huge new houses occupy small plots of land, but inside have up to five bedrooms and five bathrooms.

 Thousands of new houses, plus new parks and new schools are replacing pastures where I live in Dublin, CA. I mourn for the passing of 19th century ranches as Native Americans must have mourned for land without fences.

 “Photographers deal in things which are continually vanishing and when they have vanished there is no contrivance on earth which can make them come back again.”
 Henri Cartier-Bresson